jasp-stats/jaspCircular/CircularStatistics/inst/help/circular multiple-sample tests.md

 -----------
 - Dependent circular variable with specified period
 - Watson-Williams test: The data in each group comes from a von Mises distribution.
 All of these have the same concentration parameter which are sufficiently large (>1).
-- Watson-Wheeler test: All groups contain at least 10 data points
+- Watson-Wheeler test: All groups contain at least 10 data points.
 - Harrison-Kanji test: The data in each group comes from a von Mises distribution.
 All of these have the same concentration parameter between 0 and 2.

 Default Options